develcooking/Reelix/README.md

 If this doesn't work good luck

-## Things to do (Basicly all)

-Connect to a sql database
-and a lot more

-##Things Reelix needs to can:
-Typs must be removeable and addable
-Typs must be centrilysed in a place (maybe another table) clients must use them form the cenrilysed location

-ex. allgemeine auskunft, bayzeit etc.

-anfragen-log
-analytics
-statistics

 # Setting up the database
 Install mariadb or mysql on a Linux system of your choice